 Kate was previously Chief Executive of the UK interpreting service, Language Line, where she led a management buyout, and Chief Executive of the youth volunteering charity, Project Scotland.
 Her early career was spent in the book publishing and educational tourism industries in London.
 She was educated at Oxford University.

 Sir Tim Laurence is Chairman of the English Heritage Trust, having previously served for four years as a Commissioner of English Heritage prior to it becoming a charity.
 A career naval officer, his time in uniform ended after serving for three years as Chief Executive in charge of the Defence Estate, with responsibility for some 700 listed buildings, 1200 scheduled monuments and 170 SSSIs.

 Since then Tim has pursued his enthusiasm for regeneration, as Chairman of two regeneration companies; for major projects, as Chairman of the Major Projects Association; and for heritage through his involvement with English Heritage and the HMS Victory Preservation Company.
-He was previously Vice Chairman of the Commonwealth War Graves Commission and is currently Deputy Chairman of RNLI.
+He was previously Vice Chairman of the Commonwealth War Graves Commission and Deputy Chairman of RNLI.
 Tim is an ex officio member of English Heritage's Audit and Risk Committee and a member of the Remuneration and Appointments Committee.
 He is also a Director of English Heritage Trading Ltd.

 The collective role of the trustees is to provide strategic direction and constructive challenge to ensure English Heritage delivers its goals and objectives and is managed effectively.

 - James Twining - Deputy Chair

 - Professor Ronald Hutton